Skip to content

 The recipient bank is solely responsible for determining the match.
 Solaris cannot influence or guarantee the matching logic used.
 However, all SEPA-region banks follow the EPC's recommended matching rules.

-Initiation of the Verification of a Payee should always be prior to creating a credit transfer.
-It can be performed by calling the POST Verification of a Payee endpoint as specified in the URL below:
+Initiation of the Verification of Payee should always occur prior to creating a credit transfer.

 {